ScoopInstaller/.github/.github/CONTRIBUTING.md

 - **Issues available for community contribution:**
   - The following tags mark issues that are open for community contribution:
-    - <span class="gh-label friendliness">help wanted</span> : Open to participation from the community but not necessarily beginner-friendly
+    - <span class="gh-label friendliness">help-wanted</span> : Open to participation from the community but not necessarily beginner-friendly
     - <span class="gh-label friendliness">good first issue</span> : Open to participation from the community and friendly towards new contributors
   - You do not need our permission to work on one of these issues.
   - You may work on an issue labeled <span class="gh-label friendliness">good first issue</span> even if it's not your first issue.